Frequently Asked Questions

-What is Adobe Experience Manager (AEM) and how does it differ from a headless CMS like Hygraph?
+What are the main reasons to migrate from Adobe Experience Manager (AEM) to a headless CMS like Hygraph?

 What are the key steps in migrating from AEM to Hygraph?